-I am Assistant Professor of political science at the Naval Postgraduate School in Monterey, California where I conduct research and teach courses on African politics, governance, and development.
+I am an Assistant Professor of political science at the Naval Postgraduate School in Monterey, California where I conduct research and teach courses on African politics, governance, and development.
 I am also a Research Associate and Project Manager with the Varieties of Democracy (V-Dem) Institute at the University of Gothenburg.

 My current research focuses on the politics of state performance in sub-Saharan Africa.
-I am also working on projects related to the measurement of state capacity and exclusion, technocracy in African cabinets, the effects of oil revenue on bureaucratic institutions in Africa, and the relationship between different forms of distributional inequality and autocratization, and how international actors exert influence on government decision-making in African countries.
+I am also working on projects related to the measurement of state capacity and exclusion, technocracy in African cabinets, the effects of oil revenue on bureaucratic institutions, and the relationship between different forms of distributional inequality and autocratization, and how international actors exert influence on government decision-making in African countries.

 Department of National Security Affairs